OPR-Project/ITLP-Campus/README.md

 | ... | ... | ... |
 <br/>

-The complete list of semantic labels and their colors are described in the file [anno_config.json](cfg/anno_config.json).
+The semantic markup contains a total of $65$ classes.
+A complete table of all semantic classes is given in the table - [cfg/outdoor_anno_description.md](cfg/outdoor_anno_description.md).
+To map the id labels with rgb colors you should use the configuration file - [cfg/outdoor_anno_config.json](cfg/outdoor_anno_config.json).

 An example of a mask over the image:
 ![](img/segmentation_mask_over_image_demo.png)